Mary Jo

 Mary Jo Iozzio

-Mary Jo Iozzio, Ph.D., earned her doctorate in Systematic Theology with a focus on Moral Theology (1994) and an MA in the History of Religions, Fordham University (1984); an MA in Biblical Studies, Providence College (1987); a BA in History, Pennsylvania State University (1977).
-She recently earned the License in Sacred Theology-STL with a focus on disability from Boston College (2019).
+Mary Jo Iozzio, Ph.D., earned her doctorate in Systematic Theology with a focus on Moral Theology (1994), License in Sacred Theology-STL (2019), with a focus on disability from Boston College (2019), an MA in the History of Religions, Fordham University (1984); an MA in Biblical Studies, Providence College (1987); and a BA in History, Pennsylvania State University (1977).

 Mary Jo has been at the STM since 2013.
 She was Professor of Moral Theology at Barry University, Miami Shores, FL (1993-2013), and adjunct instructor at Fordham University, Providence College, and the University of Rhode Island.
 She was formed by both religious and secular education systems: the Dominican Sisters of Newburgh, NY, who ran St. Mary School, and John F. Kennedy P.H.S. in Paterson, NJ.
 Her personal and professional life have been marked —happily she adds—by the Jesuits, Dominicans, and Benedictines (whose monks welcomed her into their daily life at the Abbaye du Mont Cesar/Abdij Keizersberg, Leuven, Belgium).

-Mary Jo lives in West Roxbury, MA with her two companion beagle-mix dogs: Maynard and Melrose.
+Mary Jo lives in West Roxbury, MA with her companion beagle-mix dogs: Melrose and Merksy.

 "Catholic Women Preach is one of the more inspiring collection of homilies available today.
 Based on the deep spirituality and insights of the various women authors, the homilies are solidly based on the scriptures and offer refreshing and engaging insights for homilists and listeners.
 The feminine perspective has long been absent in the preached word, and its inclusion in this work offers a long overdue and pastorally necessary resource for the liturgical life of the Church." - Catholic Media Association